Poland Cyber Threat Assessment - January 2026

 Russia’s Hybrid Warfare Campaign

 Russia has dramatically escalated hybrid warfare operations against Poland and Europe since 2022.
-Per IISS analysis, sabotage operations increased 4x in 2024 compared to previous years.
+According to IISS analysis, sabotage operations increased four times in 2024 compared to previous years.
 GLOBSEC research documented 219 Russian hybrid warfare incidents since 2014, with 86% occurring since 2022.

 Three Pillars of Russian Hybrid Warfare: